Raquel Rabinovich

-Raquel Rabinovich (born 1929) is an Argentinian-American artist.
+Raquel Rabinovich (March 30, 1929 – January 5, 2025) was an Argentine-American artist.
 She is known for her monochromatic paintings and drawings as well as for her large-scale glass sculpture environments and site-specific installations along the shores of the Hudson River.
 She is included in the Oral History Program of the Smithsonian Institution Archives of American Art.
 Her work is included in numerous museum collections, including the Whitney Museum of American Art, the Metropolitan Museum of Art and the Smithsonian American Art Museum.